 For example if you joined via SSRC for 5 or 7 years bond, you can NOT leave after 5 or 7 years of service.
 You will have to complete the total 24 years service to be released from army.

-People do get released from army by paying the fine or various other means, but that’s normal procedure.
+People do get released from army by paying the fine or various other means, but that’s not normal procedure.

 As per normal procedure, all doctors are treated equal and in same boat, no matter how and for how many years bond they joined army.